abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

    This action starts the process of migrating the workloads on the node autoprovisioning-managed nodes to non-NAP nodes, honoring Pod Disruption Budgets (PDBs) and disruption limits.
 Pods migrate to non-NAP nodes if they can fit.
 If there isn't enough fixed-size capacity, some node autoprovisioning-managed nodes remain.

-4. Scale up existing fixed-size ManagedCluster noode pools, or create new fixed-size node pools, to take the load from the node auto provisioning-managed nodes.
+4. Scale up existing fixed-size ManagedCluster node pools, or create new fixed-size node pools, to take the load from the node auto provisioning-managed nodes.
    As these nodes are added to the cluster the node auto provisioning-managed nodes are drained, and work is migrated to the fixed-scale nodes.

 5. Confirm that all node auto provisioning-managed nodes are deleted, using `kubectl get nodes -l karpenter.sh/nodepool`.
 If node autoprovisioning-managed nodes still exist, the cluster likely lacks fixed-scale capacity.
 Add more nodes so the remaining workloads can be migrated.